photkosee/comp6080-airbrb/BONUS.md

 ### 2.2.1.
 Hosted Listings Screen
 - Also sort listings in an alphabetical order for consistency and better ux

+### 2.2.2.
+Hosted Listing Create
+- Allow users to add as many beds as they want

 ### 2.2.4 Publishing a listing
 - Can add more availabilities when publishing